ospalax/addon-kea-hooks/src/hooks/kea-onelease-dhcp4/onelease4-v1.1.0/README.md

 - `enabled` (`boolean`) - enable/disable the function of this hook
 - `byte-prefix` (`string`) - hexadecimal representation of the first two bytes in HW address
-- `subnet` (`string`) - subnet in CIDR (hook applies only to these clients)
+- `subnets` (`list`) - list of subnets in CIDR (hook applies only to these clients)
 - `logger-name` (`string`) - identification in the debug log
 - `debug` (`boolean`) - enable/disable the debug log
 - `debug-logfile` (`string`) - filename for the debug log

-`byte-prefix` and `subnet` are basically conditionals - they must be both true or the normal lease procedure will take place. **If they are NOT defined then it is like they are always true.** They give us better control to select which packets this hook should handle and which packets should be processed normally.
+`byte-prefix` and `subnets` are basically conditionals - they must be both true **or** the **normal** lease procedure will take place. **If they are NOT defined then it is like they are always true.** They give us better control to select which packets this hook should handle and which packets should be processed normally.

 ### OpenNebula